Kathy Brown's SEPTEMBER Garden

 By now the orchard is rich with fruit including colourful crab apples, and delicious apples, and damsons.
 And, there are still many edible flowers to use from the edible flower garden and elsewhere including marigolds, mint, coriander, basil, hollyhocks, roses, garlic chives, phlox, delicious fennel flowers etc all delicious to use in the kitchen.
 See marigold and carrot cake!

 The containers are at their best in the old fish pond which is full of exotic fuchsias and begonias, spiky agaves and dasylirions, sumptuous black aeoniums and soft grey echeverias.
-They make a memorable display, complete with colourful step ladders.
+They make a memorable display, complete with colourful step ladder.
 My book on Container Gardening (£9.99) provides lots of inspiration and ideas gleaned over the last twenty years.
 So many of my container are long term which just seem to get better and better as the years pass by.
 Shrubs, including a glorious white Hydrangea quercifolia Snowflake, grasses and herbaceous plants are all used to great effect.

 All in all the garden is still looking wonderfully colourful and very atmospheric.